The supply of residential accommodation in a dwelling is exempt from GST.

 When a supplier receives a deposit under a contract, the general time of supply will be triggered.
 This applies equally to conditional or unconditional contracts.

-Where there is no binding contract or agreement, it must be shown that the payment is for the supply of goods or services, whether it occurs now or in the future.
+Where there is no binding contract or agreement, the supplier must show that the payment is for the supply of goods or services, whether it occurs now or in the future.

 Deposits paid to stakeholders

-When a deposit is paid to a person as stakeholder, time of supply is not triggered as there was no receipt by the supplier.
+When a deposit is paid to a person as stakeholder, time of supply is not triggered as there is no receipt by the supplier.

 A supplier may be a stakeholder.
 A stakeholder holds the deposit on behalf of both parties and owes a contractual obligation to both parties.